paulbarbu/dotophp/docs/INSTALL.md

 permission errors will occur:
 `crontab -e -u http` add `@weekly ID=dotophp_expired_cleanup php -f dotophp/bin/expired.php` and `@daily ID=dotophp_sess_cleanup php -f dotophp/bin/sess_cleanup.php`
+8. For security change your `session.save_path` setting in php.ini to a directory where only the LAMP user will have privileges.
-8. That's it, access it through the web browser
+9. That's it, access it through the web browser